top of page

 BANJO-JIM

 Banjo-Jim Foerch picked up his first banjo in 1965 and hasn't put it down since.
-As a founding member of the regional touring band “Beats Settin' Home,” Banjo-Jim was busy pickin' and singin' all over the Midwest for 20 years between 1982 and 2002.
+As a founding member of the regional touring band “Beats Settin' Home,” Banjo-Jim began pickin' and singin' all over Michigan.
 He says singing the songs of Michigan, America and our lives to all the people we meet on tour is the best thing he's ever done.
 “Everyone I ever met here in Michigan or around the Midwest is proud of our home state and our country.
 Our songs express that pride the best way we know how- by getting us all singing together!”

 Bear.jpg